hathibelagal-dev/instantpolyglot/docs/eng/Vietnamese.md

 ### Passive voice

 Passive constructions are less common in Vietnamese than in English.
-When used, they are often formed with "được" (to receive, can) or "bị" (to suffer):
+When used, they are often formed with “được” (to receive, can) or “bị” (to suffer):
 - **Cái cửa được mở.** ('The door is opened.')
 - **Anh ấy bị đuổi việc.** ('He was fired.'
 Literally: 'He suffered job dismissal.')

 ### Relative clauses

-Vietnamese relative clauses follow the noun they modify and are introduced by the particle "mà":
+Vietnamese relative clauses follow the noun they modify and are introduced by the particle “mà”:
 - **Người mà tôi gặp hôm qua là bạn tôi.** ('The person whom I met yesterday is my friend.')

-For possessive relationships, "của" is used:
+For possessive relationships, “của” is used:
 - **Người mà tôi mượn sách của anh ấy là bạn tôi.** ('The person whose book I borrowed is my friend.')

 ### Conditional sentences

-Conditional sentences in Vietnamese often use "nếu" (if) to introduce the condition:
+Conditional sentences in Vietnamese often use “nếu” (if) to introduce the condition:
 - **Nếu trời mưa, tôi sẽ ở nhà.** ('If it rains, I will stay at home.')

-The consequence can also be introduced by "thì":
+The consequence can also be introduced by “thì”:
 - **Nếu trời mưa thì tôi sẽ ở nhà.** ('If it rains, then I will stay at home.')

 ### Complement clauses